Ferguson: A History of Success

 In 1989, Charlie Banks, Ferguson's first official trainee, became company President.
 With Banks' guidance, Ferguson grew from $606 million in sales to over $3.3 billion and had more than 500 locations in 38 states.
 In May 2001, Banks became Group Chief Executive of Wolseley, Ferguson's parent company, and Claude "Chip" Hornsby stepped in to guide Ferguson as President and CEO.
 In 2005, John Stegeman was appointed Ferguson's President and CEO with Hornsby transitioning to Wolseley's Group Chief Executive after Mr. Bank's retirement the following year.

-Led today by CEO Frank Roach, Ferguson continues to focus on developing its associates and providing unrivaled customer service - a proven strategy that will allow Ferguson to continue to meet its goals for the future.
+Led today by CEO Kevin Murphy, Ferguson continues to focus on developing its associates and providing unrivaled customer service - a proven strategy that will allow Ferguson to continue to meet its goals for the future.
 The company's diversification across multiple business sectors, including residential plumbing, waterworks, HVAC/R and commercial/industrial supply, have positioned the company to succeed, regardless of the economic climate.

 Ferguson is a company that has proven it can adapt to the times.
 The company's rich history and second-to-none customer service make it an industry leader, but its associates make Ferguson the company it is today.